 If you're planning your next trip or heading to Taiwan soon, consider adding these 12 spots to your itinerary.
 You are sure to have a memorable visit.

 Every place on this list offers you a diverse experience that will make your trip to Taiwan unforgettable.
-With a wide range of things to do there is sure to be something on this list for everyone to enjoy.
+With a wide range of things to do, everyone is bound to find a few spots to enjoy.

 Frequently asked questions about visiting Taiwan